JustFiesta/terraform-course/README.md

 ## Task description

 Was tasked to make basic VPC with EC2 instances in Autoscaling group.
-It was made to test my understaning of Terraform as a tool.
+It was made to test my understaning of Terraform as a tool and try to use its native solutions - variables, inputs, etc.